medpaf/hawk/README.md

 ![scan](https://user-images.githubusercontent.com/61552222/134312220-9bfbfd14-aaed-411b-8299-0169f7fefbf9.png)

 ### Host discovery (scan for devices on a local network)
+To look for current up devices on a given network type the following command:
 ```
 -scanlocal
 ```
+Then type the network you want to scan.
 ![host-disc](https://user-images.githubusercontent.com/61552222/134312276-2e18c1cb-2c18-4239-b44e-21fc78b9fe78.png)

 ### Banner grabbing
+To perform banner grabbing, depending on your specific needs, type one of the following commands:
 ```
 -grab -host [HOST(s)] -p [PORT(s)]
 ```